abouchard-ds/Land-Real-Estate/README.md

 - I want to study which factors are i fluencing the price;
 - I want to know which proportion on listings say they are "rare" opportunities;
 - I want to know what is the average price per square foot on a given region;
+- I want to know what is the impact of dis5ance from greater montreal on the pruce

 The website I've checked has nothing of the sort.
 It's like it was developped by a children: extremely basic, nothing really usefull.